 Gerry has a degree in Economics from the University of London, an MBA from the University of Glasgow and is currently studying part-time for a postgraduate qualification in Coaching and Behavioural Change at the University of Reading.
-He is VC of Governors at Wycombe High School Academies Trust and Treasurer of KidsOut; a children’s charity.
+He is also VC of Governors at Wycombe High School Academies Trust.

 Nick is an alumnus of the College (BSc Psychology, Royal Holloway 1997).
 He joined College Council in 2014.

-In addition to having a BSc in Psychology from the College, he holds an MBA in Banking from the University of London, is a Chartered Wealth Manager and Chartered Fellow of the Chartered Institute for Securities & Investment.
-In 2015, Nick was selected as an Institute of International Finance - Future Leader, and is also a Fellow of the Royal Society of Arts.
+He holds a BSc degree in Psychology from the College, as well as MBA Finance and MSc in Organizational Psychology degrees from the University of London, and is currently a part-time doctoral researcher at Durham University.
+He is also a Chartered Fellow of the Chartered Institute for Securities & Investment, a Full Member of the British Psychological Society and Fellow of the Royal Society of Arts.

 David is a chartered accountant who trained at Price Waterhouse before moving into the commercial sector.
 He has been Finance Director and Managing Director to a number of companies in both the IT and construction sectors.
 Apart from travelling extensively across Europe, USA and Japan he has lived in both Ireland and Finland.
 He subsequently moved into education and was a bursar at Charterhouse for 8 years.
 He is currently acting as a consultant bursar, and is founder of BursarSearch, a small recruitment company.